 “Why would you come into the property sector when you see the private investors come in being condemned to losing money for longer?” he asked.

 “The minute Government gets involved in the market they create an air of uncertainty.
-We need the small businessperson to invest in properties and to rent them out there.”
+We need the small business persons to invest in properties and to rent them out there.”